Satisfaction. The word can bring contentment or dread depending on your strategy.

 And while this should be the focus when working in the B2C sector, we’ve learned that it’s also equally important to have that same customer-centric mindset in the B2B space.

 But make no mistake.
-It’s fundamental to not only understand that it’s a complex process requiring specific marketing strategies to create B2B customer satisfaction at every stage, but also the understanding that B2B lead nurturing isn’t the same as B2C.
+It’s fundamental to not only understand that it’s a complex process requiring specific marketing strategies to create customer satisfaction in the B2B sector at every stage, but also the understanding that B2B lead nurturing isn’t the same as B2C.

-It’s important to remember that B2B is not just one customer; it’s an entire organization that you need to impress.
+It’s important to remember that in B2B there is not just one customer; it’s an entire organization that you need to impress.
 That means understanding their needs, so you can create ongoing positive experiences.

 B2B organizations usually offer more products and services than B2C businesses.
 The offerings tend to be very specific and may also consist of a variety of products or services offered together.
 As such, the customer journeys that you need to focus on are far more complex and are based on continuous interactions along multiple sales touchpoints.